Shopping for a Pool

 Allied Pools is the largest above-ground pool retailer in Wisconsin.
-Because of our size, we are able to offer many more styles and brands of pools than anyone else at a very competitive price.
-The follow are thing you should consider before making a purchasing decision.
+Because of our size, we are able to offer many more styles and brands of swimming pools than anyone else at a very competitive price.
+The following are things you should consider before making a purchasing decision.

 What Should I Consider When Shopping for a Pool?

 - Your local codes and permit requirements. – Each municipality is different and the set back requirements will determine the size of pool that will fit in your yard.
 Also, the height of the pool wall may determine if a fence is required.
 All permits are the customer’s responsibilities.

 - Measure your yard ahead of time.– This will save you a significant amount of time in your shopping process.
 Round pools start at 12 feet in diameter and increase in 3 foot intervals ( 15′, 18′, 21′, 24′, 27′, 30′, 33′).
 Oval pools start at 24′x12′ and go up to 43′x21′.

 - Round pool versus oval pool. – The round pool is the most commonly purchased pool because you receive a significantly larger pool for your investment.
 The advantages of an oval pool are it can fit in narrow yards that do not accommodate a round pool and you can have a deep end / shallow end in an oval pool.
 SAFETY WARNING: NEVER DIVE OR JUMP INTO AN ABOVE-GROUND POOL.